 QCRI supports Qatar Foundation’s mission by helping to build Qatar’s innovation and technology capacity.
 It is focused on tackling large-scale computing challenges that address national priorities for growth and development.

 In doing this, QCRI conducts world-class multidisciplinary computing research that is relevant to the needs of Qatar, the wider Arab region, and the world.
-We perform cutting-edge research in such areas as Arabic language technologies, social computing, data analytics, distributed systems, cyber security and computational science and engineering.
+We perform cutting-edge research in such areas as Arabic language technologies, social computing, data analytics and cyber security.

 The research we conduct at QCRI is aligned with the Qatar National Research Strategy, and supports the strategic priorities outlined in Qatar National Vision 2030.